To read part 2 of this blog, click [here].

 Citation on The Family Search Website

-Understanding Phillip Richard Fendall I
+Understanding Philip Richard Fendall I

 One must journey back to the man’s life central to it to fathom this enigma.